Removing Giardia Cysts from Drinking Water

 From a health standpoint, Giardia has no long-term health effects.
 However, EPA studies conducted in Pennsylvania communities reveal that even a single Giardia outbreak may require investment in high cost filtration systems.

-For residents receiving water from private wells, the presence of Giardia cysts from unfiltered water, although unlikely, may indicate that other contaminants are making it to the tap, as well.
+For residents relying on private wells, the presence of Giardia cysts from unfiltered water, although unlikely, may indicate that other contaminants are making it to the tap, as well.
 In either case, everyone will agree that the illness-causing cysts must be removed.

 What is Giardiasis?

 Giardiasis is a gastrointestinal illness caused by the introduction of Giardia cysts from human or animal wastes into water supplies.
-The microscopic cysts are capable of surviving in cold water for extended periods of time.
-Mammals, such as beavers, that spend time in or near water have been implicated in some Giardia outbreaks, but many animals as well as humans are known to carry the disease.
+The microscopic cysts are capable of surviving in cold water for several months.
+Mammals, such as beavers, that spend time in or near water have been implicated in some Giardia outbreaks, hence the name "Beaver Fever".
+However, beavers are not the major carrier of Giardia and fever is not a common symptom.
+Many animals as well as humans are known to carry the disease.

-Ingested by the host animal, the cyst develops into the adult protozoan life stage and attaches itself to the wall of the small intestine at the outlet of the stomach.
+Once ingested by the host animal, the cyst develops into the adult protozoan life stage and attaches itself to the wall of the small intestine at the outlet of the stomach.
 There it reproduces cysts which can develop and infect other hosts.
 One gram of feces from an infected animal may contain as many as two million cysts.
-Diarrhea, abdominal cramps, and gas are among the common symptoms that may appear within 1-4 weeks after cyst ingestion.
+Diarrhea, abdominal cramps, and gas are among the common symptoms that may appear within 3 to 25 days, but usually within 10 days after cyst ingestion.

 Giardiasis affects persons of all ages.
-Medication will eliminate the organism from the intestines, but reoccurrence of the symptoms occurs in some individuals.
+Medication will eliminate the organism from the intestines, but re-occurrence of the symptoms occurs in some individuals.
+Giardia is frequently spread from person to person.

-Detection of Giardia cysts is difficult and often doesn’t occur until an individual becomes infected.
-Testing water for Giardia requires filtering several hundred gallons of water and having a trained analyst inspect the filter with a microscope.
-If no cysts are present, there is still no guarantee that none exist in the water supply.
+Detection of Giardia cysts is difficult and is usually not done until an individual becomes infected and is showing symptoms.
+Testing water for Giardia requires filtering 10 to 50 liters of water and having a trained analyst inspect the concentrated sample with a microscope.
+This testing typically costs several hundred dollars through an accredited water testing laboratory.
+Testing water is somewhat limited because the absence of cysts in a single sample is still no guarantee that none exist in the water supply.

-The Department of Environmental Protection (DEP) currently samples public water supplies for Giardia and more stringently enforces regulations concerning proper operation and maintenance of water treatment plants to insure removal of the cysts.
-If you suspect that Giardia contamination has occurred, you should contact your local community water company or the DEP.
+The Department of Environmental Protection (DEP) currently samples public water supplies for Giardia and enforces regulations concerning proper operation and maintenance of water treatment plants to insure removal of the cysts.
+If you suspect that Giardia contamination has occurred, contact your local community water company or the DEP.

-Springs and shallow wells have high contamination probabilities because there is inadequate soil filtration of the water flowing into these systems.
+Springs and shallow wells have a higher probability of contamination because there is reduced soil filtration of the water flowing into these systems.
+A recent Penn State study found Giardia cysts in many roadside springs.

 Removing Giardia Cysts